Openpoint/Pasture.js/README.md

 ##Terminology:

-Shepherd	:Your node server
+*Shepherd*	-Your node server

-Sheepdog	:Any client browser that is connected to your website
+*Sheepdog*	-Any client browser that is connected to your website

-Sheep	:Any web worker that is created in a Sheepdog
+*Sheep*		-Any web worker that is created in a Sheepdog

 Each module you create represents a server side (shepherd) and client side(sheepdog + sheep) logic.
 Shepherds are responsible for packaging tasks and instructing the sheepdogs to execute them.